Health Forms and Immunization

 For additional information regarding the Worcester State University Health and Immunization Form or Health Holds, please contact :

 The Commonwealth of Massachusetts requires that students must be covered by health insurance under their own policy or purchase the Worcester State University health insurance plan.
 Health insurance is required for undergraduate students if they register for nine (9) or more semester hours of credit.
-Coverage for graduate students is required if they register for seven (7) or more semester hours of credit.
+Coverage for graduate students is required if they register for four and a half (4.5) or more semester hours of credit.

 At the time of Fall and Spring registration, all students will be enrolled in and charged for the Worcester State University Student Health Insurance Program.
 Students who do not wish to participate in Worcester State University’s plan must return the completed waiver request form that is enclosed with their bill.
 They may also waive the insurance online at University Health Plans.
 Both the completed waiver form and proof of insurance coverage should be returned with payment of their bill to the Bursar’s Office.
 Students who enroll only in summer session courses are not required to participate.